sumedhaSKumar/PAYMENTRECORD/README.md

  Once the program starts executing the below message is printed:
- **Please enter the file path with file name exactly** Provide the path for CSV file, a CSV file has been added in JAVA.CLASSES folder called **transactions.csv** Then enter the start time and end time one at a time.
+ **Please enter the file path with file name exactly** Provide the path for CSV file, a CSV file has been added in JAVA.CLASSES folder called **transactions.csv** Then enter the account number to check for, start time and end time one at a time.

 **Design Model**